Prepare your updates

 - Go to Release > Setup > Advanced settings.

 - On the App Availability tab, select Unpublish.

 Updating system apps

-Users will see system apps (including any pre-loaded apps) in the My Apps section of the Google Play Store as soon as an application with the same package name is uploaded to Play Console (even if the application is unpublished).
+Users will see system apps (including any preloaded apps) in the My Apps section of the Google Play Store as soon as an app with the same package name is uploaded to Play Console (even if the app is unpublished).

-Google Play can manage updates to preloaded applications, provided the following conditions are met:
+Google Play can manage updates to preloaded apps, provided the following conditions are met:

-- The preloaded app needs to be signed with the same signature as the app published in Google Play
+- The preloaded app needs to be signed with the same signature as the app published on Google Play.

 Tip: Use the Play Developer API to download system APKs generated from app bundles that you upload to Google Play.

-If you need to upload a system application and encounter an error message when doing so, please contact us.
+If you need to upload a system app and encounter an error message when doing so, please contact us.